ironBeagle38/irb_farming/README.md

 # IRG Farming:

 Farming script in predefined areas.
-Based on the work of RexShack and on prp_farming.
+Based on the work of RexShack and prp_farming.
 Reworked to be compatible with VORPcore.
 Easily configurable.
 English and French versions

 RexShack github: https://github.com/RexShack